Interview – Statkraft and the Future of Renewable Energy

 We will therefore likely see a need for more rapid and ultra-rapid charging stations in convenient city locations.

-Local authorities can help with the advancement of EV charging infrastructure.
+Local authorities can help with the advancement of EV charging infrastructure by installing EV chargers in public places such as streets and car parks.